sparticlesteve/sea19-dl-tutorial/README.md

-# SC18 Tutorial: Deep Learning At Scale
+# 2019 ECP All-Hands Meeting Tutorial: Deep Learning At Scale

-This repository contains the material for the SC18 tutorial:
+This repository contains the material for the ECP AHM tutorial:
 *Deep Learning at Scale*.

 Here you will links to slides and resources as well as all the code